phptuts/sequelize-project/README.md

 You will need to install docker or install postgres on your laptop / computer.
 If you already have progres install skip step 2.
 [Postman File](./postman-collection.json) you can download to play around with the api.

 1. docker-compose up -d
+2. Create a database `CREATA DATABASE scorecard`
-2. copy over the example .env file and change to fit your database
+3. copy over the example .env file and change to fit your database
-3. Run npm run seed
+4. Run npm run seed
-4. Run npm start
+5. Run npm start

 ## Command